kaif-khan-md/todo-app/README.md

-# todo-app
+# Todo-App
-Fully Fledged Todo App
+Fully Fledged Todo App which stores the todos in Local Storage of the Browser.
+Try it out..